WNCT-TV: News operation

 Even before a full news department was established, WNCT offered weather forecasts to area farmers.
 For coverage of severe weather events such as hurricanes and floods, the station received a national Edward R. Murrow Award and was the smallest television station to get this recognition.
 It also won a Service to America Award.

 In terms of ratings, Eastern North Carolina is usually not fiercely competitive during sweeps periods.
 Generally, WNCT trades the ratings crown with WITN and WCTI.
 In July 2008, this station became the area's most watched outlet after taking first place weeknights at 6 and 11.
 But since then, it has fallen to 3rd place weeknights at 6.
 As of May 2010, WITN has won the sign-on to sign-off honors for two consecutive ratings periods.
 The NBC station won all news time periods except for the weekday noon time slot.

 In the late-1990s, WNCT began producing the market's original prime time newscast on Fox affiliate WFXI/WYDO (then owned by Piedmont Television) through a news share agreement.
 Known on-air as Fox News at 10, the broadcast could be seen every night for thirty minutes.
 Although it featured most of WNCT's on-air team, the show did maintain a separate news anchor.
 The outsourcing arrangement was terminated in December 2007 after WCTI became a sister station to WFXI/WYDO through their management by the Bonten Media Group.

 Initially in January 2008, WCTI began repeating its nightly 6 o'clock newscast in the 10 o'clock time slot on WFXI/WYDO.
 Eventually, a new nightly prime time broadcast (produced by WCTI) was added to the Fox affiliate on January 28.
 Meanwhile, WNCT began airing a new newscast at 10 on its CW-affiliated subchannel.
 This program is currently known as 9 on Your Side at 10 on The CW and can be seen every night for a half-hour competing with the WFXI/WYDO broadcast (seen for an hour on weeknights, thirty minutes on weekends).
-Like all CW Plus outlets, WNCT-DT2 also airs the nationally syndicated weekday morning show The Daily Buzz.

 During weather forecast segments, the station features a live NOAA National Weather Service weather radar originating from the Local Forecast Office on Roberts Road in Newport (on-air, this is known as "Live VIPIR 9").
-In addition to the main studios, WNCT operates bureaus in New Bern on Center Avenue (along US 17 BUS/Clarendon Boulevard) and in Jacksonville (on South Marine Boulevard/US 17 BUS).
+In addition to the main studios, WNCT operates a bureau in Jacksonville (on South Marine Boulevard/US 17 BUS).
 On October 17, 2013, WNCT became the area's third television outlet to upgrade news production to high definition behind WCTI and WITN.
 The station provides weather updates for WZGO-FM 91.1, WIKS-FM 101.9, WMGV-FM 103.3, and WNCT-FM 107.9.

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed: